tea-tech/iotcraft-website/src/content/docs/start.md

 ---
-title: My docs
+title: Getting started
-description: Learn more about my project in this docs site built with Starlight.
+description: Getting started with IoTcraft.
 ---

-Welcome to my project!
+Welcome!
+This is the documentation for IoTcraft.
+Here you will find everything you need to get started with IoTcraft.